rhpds/pxe-rhdp-lab/docs/source/gui-based-labs/cloud-snapshots-gui.rst

 Provision MySQL Database
 ------------------------

-We will not create a MySQL database to use with Cloud Snapshots
+We will now create a MySQL database to use with Cloud Snapshots

 .. code-block:: yaml
-  :name: create-objects.yaml
+  :name: create-px-mysql-sc.yaml

   kind: StorageClass
   apiVersion: storage.k8s.io/v1